TobiasFranek/webuntis/docs/BasicUsage/Configuration.md

     'disableCache' => true
 ```

-if you dont want the default memcached(port=11211, host=localhost) server use:
+if you don't want the default memcached(port=11211, host=localhost) server use:

 ```php
  'default' => [